Yoneki Kathugu. Uganda, 2013

 Public Closing Party Thursday December 18, 6 – 9pm

-Join us for a special fundraising event on Friday November 21 to preview the exhibition and benefit the Nzirambi Education Fund in Uganda.
+Join us for a benefit party on Friday November 21 to preview the exhibition and support the Nzirambi Education Fund in Uganda.
 All proceeds will directly contribute to tuition fees for a group of young women in their final year of university.

 In December 2013, Johan Hallberg-Campbell spent several weeks in Uganda, photographing at the Nzirambi Orphanage, a family-run centre outside Kampala.
 The resulting series of photographs and video illustrate daily life at the orphanage and its impact on the many individuals who call it home.
 This exhibition includes portraits of the orphanage’s residents and staff, as well as landscapes of the surrounding region.

 The Nzirambi Education Fund is a grassroots initiative helping children from the Nzirambi Orphanage to access higher levels of education.
 Established over 25 years ago by Dorothy Nzirambi, the orphanage is home to more than 120 orphaned and vulnerable children from the area.
 To date, the fund has raised more than $60,000 and sponsored eight individuals through various levels of education, including five young women who are currently in university.
 The Fund helps break the cycle of poverty, by providing access to education.